gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnatw_l  (gcc)

 :switch:`-gnatw_l`
-  *Activate warnings on inheritely limited types.*
+  *Activate warnings on implicitly limited types.*

   This switch causes the compiler trigger warnings on record types that do not have a limited keyword but contain a component that is a limited type.